House votes to hold Steve Bannon in criminal contempt - 1330 & 95.5 WFIN

 (WASHINGTON) — The House of Representatives voted to hold Trump administration adviser Steve Bannon in contempt of Congress on Thursday for defying a congressional subpoena by the Jan.
 6 select committee investigating the attack on the Capitol.

-The vote fell largely along party lines.
-The vote was 229-202, with nine Republicans voting with Democrats.
+The vote fell largely along party lines: 229-202, with nine Republicans voting with Democrats.

-Select committee Chair Bennie Thompson, D-Miss., said in debate that allowing Bannon to ignore their subpoena would set a dangerous precedent.
+Select committee Chair Bennie Thompson, D-Miss., said in debate ahead of the vote that allowing Bannon to ignore their subpoena would set a dangerous precedent.

 “To my colleagues who choose to vote against enforcing the subpoena, you are saying to all future men and women who are called before this body that they can ignore a subpoena from Congress without consequence,” he said.
 “The consequences of that vote won’t be limited to this investigation and this subpoena alone.
-Your vote will be give serious long-lasting damage to Congress.
-And that in turn will do serious damage to our country which we all love dearly.”
+Your vote will be given serious long-lasting damage to Congress.
+And that, in turn, will do serious damage to our country which we all love dearly.”

+House Speaker Nancy Pelosi signed the resolution shortly after the House vote and tweeted out a photo.

+Her office told ABC News the referral has now been formally transmitted to the office of the U.S. Attorney for the District of Columbia.
+The Justice Department will now decide whether to prosecute Bannon.

 GOP Reps.
 Liz Cheney, R-Wyo., and Adam Kinzinger, R-Ill, the two Republicans who sit on the committee, voted with all Democrats to advance to debate on Thursday.
 House GOP leaders had whipped their members to vote “no.”